OscarG-png/level-up-reviews/journals/james_nguyen.md

 ## December 8, 2023

 This week I worked on creating the platform games or games associated with a platform.
 I added new migrations so that some pictures would be able to be utilized.
 Was able to work with some of the error handling as well.
+Had a lot of issues with the navbar and trying to pass in the token for the login in order for it to work.
+I also had issues with trying to pass in some other data without needing a field.
+Needed to utilize props in a specific way for that.
+I barely worked in the game details page just to pass in the link.
 I assisted with some debugging associated with some of the other group members associated with the game details and top-rated.
+Otherwise, I just adjusted the css and other things as well. it was certain things like the game-image and card-custom.

 I learned how to pass in some of the pictures through the migrations that was utilized.
+Also learned how to pass through some css in order to make it aligned with how we want the site to look through.